zaytri/slime2/README.md

     ...
     ```

-6. Duplicate the `.env.example` file, renaming the copy to `.env.local`.
+6. Duplicate the `.env.production` file, renaming the copy to `.env.local`.
 In the file, set the values to the keys that you can download from https://slime2.stream/account.
 For example, setting the Twitch key would look like this:

     ```shell
     VITE_TWITCH_KEY = 'yourKeyHere'